nedelec/preconfig/README.md

 Copyright Francois J. Nedelec, 2010--2017.

-This is Free Software with absolutely no WARANTY.
+This is Free Software with absolutely no WARRANTY.

-Preconfig is distributed under GPL3.0 Licence (see LICENCE)
+Preconfig is distributed under GPL3.0 Licence (see LICENSE)

 # Feedback